 Before a TC comes into the proximity or during the quiet seasons, early alert messages, public education, and outreach activities shall also be practiced as mentioned in Chapter 2 as resources allow.

 During cyclone season, depending on the context and available communication means, publishing a “extended weather outlook” article on the potential weather and impacts should be adequate to alert people.
 To ensure wide coverage and sufficient reach, all available media platforms should be utilized to push or promote the weather article, e.g., website, social media, weather blogs, and mobile app.
 If cooperative and long-term working relationships can be built with the mass media, weather stories from the weather authority have a good chance to be covered by newspapers and TV channels.
 Nowadays, video content is predominantly much more popular than text to an average audience.
 If affordable or already available, educational video materials on TCs and other natural hazards could be extracted or replayed to alert the public of the characteristics of the approaching TC.
-As longer-range TC forecasts become more available from major NWP centres, briefings on TC outlook up to, four weeks ahead may be organized for special users or even the public on a regular basis.
+As longer-range TC forecasts become more available from major NWP centres, briefings on TC outlook up to four weeks ahead may be organized for special users or even the public on a regular basis.
 They include information about possible TC formation areas and the subsequent movements based on a large number of NWP model runs.

 Both the wind speed and direction over a location may change rapidly, likewise, for the associated impacts, e.g., storm surge.
 It is of paramount importance to keep the warning signal and message updated and reflecting the potential impacts.
 While the update frequency on TV/radio may not be controlled by the weather authority, bulletins on website and push notifications on mobile phones can be synchronized quickly and frequently.
 For effective exchange of hazardous information across borders, the Common Alert Protocol is highly recommended for packaging the warning messages.